 - Using your basil, take the leaves off of the stems.
 Layer the leaves into a pile and then roll it up.
 Slice through the roll creating a chiffonade and then set this aside.¾ cup fresh basil leaves

 - Arrange the tomatoes, nectarines and the burrata onto a platter.
 Scatter the basil on top.
 Drizzle olive oil and balsamic on the top.
-Add salt and pepper to taste.extra virgin olive oil, 2 tablespoon balsamic vinegar, sea salt and pepper
+Add salt and pepper to taste.extra virgin olive oil, 2 tablespoons balsamic vinegar, sea salt and pepper

 Anonymous says